2005

 ● Our natural reluctance to kill men, qualitatively greater than our inhibition to kill other animals, is a product less of our regard for the innate value of human life than of our intuitive awareness that killing other men sets a precedent that poses a unique danger to ourselves, from other men.

-● 9-5-2005: The philosopher is committed to the truth; the religionist, to his beliefs.
-The philosopher loves wisdom; the religionist loves God.
+● 9-5-2005: The philosopher is committed to the truth; the religionist is committed to his beliefs.

 ● Tuesday, 9-6-2005: My father just had a minor stroke; he’s in the hospital.
 I’m very frightened.